Radio ballad: Original radio ballads

 A book about the making of the radio ballads was published on the fiftieth anniversary of the first broadcast of John Axon.
 Set into Song: Ewan MacColl, Charles Parker and the Radio Ballads was written and researched by Peter Cox, published by Labatie Books ISBN 978-0-9551877-1-1 and has an extensive website which carries the first two pages of each chapter, the complete transcripts and cast lists for each programme, bibliography, footnotes and reviews.

 Transmission dates

+The radio ballads were first broadcast on the BBC Home Service on the following dates: